adhocore/gronx/README.md

 	// ... add more tasks

-	// optionally if you want tasker to stop after an hour, just pass the duration with Until(): taskr.Until(60 * time.Minute)
+	// optionally if you want tasker to stop after 2 hour, pass the duration with Until(): taskr.Until(2 * time.Hour)

 	// finally run the tasker, it ticks sharply on every minute and runs all the tasks due on that time!
 	// it exits gracefully when ctrl+c is received making sure pending tasks are completed.